edenlabllc/rmk/docs/configuration/project-management/preparation-of-project-repository.md

 > Add the `--create-sops-age-keys` flag if you want to create the project structure along with SOPS age private keys.

-This will create a default project structure, `project.yaml` file and prepare an example release based on [Nginx](https://nginx.org/).
+This will create a default project structure and set up an example release based on [Nginx](https://nginx.org/).

-> Check [Quickstart](../../quickstart.md) for a detailed example.
+> If the `project.yaml` file is missing, it will be automatically created by the command.

 ## project.yaml